pamelafox/staticmaps-function/README.md

 1. Open this repository in Github Codespaces or VS Code with Remote Dev Containers extension.
 2. Open the Terminal and make sure you're in the root folder.
 3. Run `func host start`
-4. Click 'http://localhost:7071/{*route}' in the terminal, which should open the website in a new tab.
+4. Click 'http://localhost:7071/{*route}' in the terminal, which should open the auto-generated documentation in a new tab.

 ## Deployment